 Should CPR Training Be Mandatory in Schools?

 The topic of mandating formal training in schools has been debated for years.
 There is no federal mandate for CPR and First Aid training in schools.
 However, most states require the student to have CPR training to graduate from high school.
 According to the American Heart Association, nearly 326,000 out of hospital cardiac arrests occur every year, and 88 percent of those occur at home.
 So why not make it compulsory for students to learn CPR?
-Increasing the number of trained people in CPR will increase the number of people likely to perform CPR in times of crisis.
+Increasing the number of CPR trained people will subsequently increase the number of people likely to perform CPR in times of crisis.
 In addition, if CPR training is mandatory at school, many communities can increase the number of those who could potentially save lives.

 There are specific CPR training program for both children and adults who work with children and infants.
-The CPR certification lasts for two years, and it can be easily obtained through CPR online courses.
+The CPR BLS online certification lasts for two years, and it can be easily obtained through CPR online courses.

 States where CPR Training is Mandatory for Teachers

-Importance of CPR training in the Community
+Importance of CPR training in the Community:

 Having CPR trained bystanders in the community can save lives.
 A civilian responder’s proper administration of CPR within the first few minutes of a heart-stopping tragedy can be the difference between life and death.
 If bystander CPR is administered soon after a victim has undergone cardiac arrest, the chance of survival will increase.
 CPR, especially in conjunction with AED training, is the best way to restore the normal heart rhythm after a cardiac arrest.

-Importance of CPR training in the Workplace
+Importance of CPR training in the Workplace:

 Employees are the greatest asset in any workplace.
 That’s why it’s essential for employers to do everything they can to create a healthy and safe working environment.
-While having an efficient human resources department will contribute to a productive workplace, investing in CPR and First Aid training for employees can be equally beneficial.
+While having an efficient human resources department will contribute to a productive workplace, investing in CPR and First Aid training for working professionals can be equally beneficial.
 Training employees to perform CPR provides them with a lifesaving skill that can be used when an emergency situation arises at work, at home, or in public.

-Is CPR Training Mandatory for Workplace?
+Is CPR Training Mandatory for Workplace?: